 Fennel seed oil is used to relieve coughs, bronchitis and as a massage oil to cure joint pains.

 |Fennel seeds with sugar pellets used as chewing condiment after food.|

-Fennel seeds exude anise like sweet fruity-aroma when rubbed between fingers.
-Its herb parts, including tender growing tops, root-bulb, dried stalks, and seeds are used extensively in a wide variety of cuisines all over the world.
+Fennel seeds exude anise-like sweet fruity aroma when rubbed between fingers.
+Its herb parts, including tender growing tips, root-bulb, dried stalks, and seeds are used extensively in a wide variety of cuisines all over the world.

-In order to keep their fragrance and flavor intact, fennel is generally ground just before preparing dishes or whole seeds are gently toasted under light-heat before using them in a recipe.
+In order to keep their fragrance and flavor intact, fennel is generally ground just before preparing dishes, or whole seeds gently toasted under light-heat before using them in a recipe.

 Here are some serving tips:

 |Light rye sourdough bread with fennel,

 |Flavorful fennel seeds are used as a condiment in India and Pakistan.|

 Fennel seed widely used as a savory spice.
 It mainly added in cooking as a condiment and flavoring base.

 Its seeds are widely used in fish, cheese spreads, and vegetable dishes.